jupyter-book/jupyter-book/docs/community/ecosystem.md

 ## Where can I learn more about the MyST Document Engine?

 The MyST Document Engine and Markdown syntax is also developed by the [Jupyter Book community](../community.md).
-If you'd like to learn more about it, see [the MyST Document Engine documentation](https://mystmd.org).
+Learn more at the [MyST Document Engine documentation](https://mystmd.org).
+Read the paper at [](#scipy-paper).

 ## What's different between Jupyter Book and the MyST Document Engine?